Our Mission Statement:

 History and Creation of FAN:

-The original idea for FAN came as a result of a challenge by Franciscans International (FI) and the representatives of each of the different branches of the Franciscan family.
+The original idea for the Franciscan Action Network (FAN) came as a result of a challenge by Franciscans International (FI) and the representatives of each of the six different branches of the Franciscan family.
 Located in Rome, this entity is referred to as the “Roman 6.”
-FI and the Roman 6 felt that a great deal of the work they did at the UN and in Rome was affected by what happened in the United States.
+FI and the Roman 6 saw that a great deal of the work they did at the UN and in Rome was affected by what happened in the United States.
 They called for all of the different branches of the Franciscan families to come together and present a unified Franciscan voice in Washington DC.
 One of the early leaders was Sister Margaret Mary Kimmins, an Allegany Franciscan sister, Margaret Mary had served on the board of Franciscans International and she also worked as director of faith outreach at Bread for the World.
 She had a unique perspective on the connection between what happens in Washington and what happens at the UN.
 Margaret Mary along with Russ Testa, who was the JPIC director for the Holy Name Province of the OFM, Brother Tino Arias, OFM Capuchin from the Province of St. Mary’s, and Tom Bello the National Minister of the Secular Franciscans formed a steering committee.

 Since the early days, FAN has grown into a well-established organization in Washington, DC.
 Recognized as a lead organization on several issues, FAN has expanded our staff to include directors of advocacy and campaigns as well as retaining an office manager and communications coordinator.
 Membership has expanded to 50 member institutions.
 With their support, along with various grants and other outside funding, we continue to build our advocacy efforts within our core issues as established at our founding.
 By partnering with other organizations, we have become a dependable Franciscan voice for justice both in D.C. and beyond.